mrngm/defectdojo-tf/README.md

 We're focusing on the OpenAPI specification of Defect Dojo, version 2.43.3.

+## NOTES

+- The OpenAPI schema contains circular references, which is not well-supported.
+  We ignore the `prefetch` attribute where necessary

 ## OpenAPI specification

 In order to track individual changes between versions, pipe this through